 Explore social media by using the hashtag #DARDayOfService to see photos of your volunteer efforts and see what DAR chapters around the country did to celebrate 125 years of service to America!

-DAR members have already given more than 10 million hours of community service over the past two years.
+DAR members provided more than 14.5 million hours of community service over the three years.
 To see what other type of service activities members are involved in watch this video and learn more about the Celebrate America! volunteer service initiative.